 All Executive agencies (5 U.S.C.
-105) have a responsibility to manage customer experience and improve service delivery using leading practices and a human-centered approach, under the 21st Century Integrated Digital Experience Act, (P.L.
+105) have a responsibility to manage customer experience and improve service delivery using leading practices and a human-centered approach, pursuant to Executive Order 14058 on Transforming Federal Customer Experience and Service Delivery To Rebuild Trust in Government of December 13, 2021, and the 21st Century Integrated Digital Experience Act (P.L.
 115-336).
 All agencies should apply the guidance provided in this section for the design of feedback surveys and establishing experience measures for Federal services.
-This guidance designates High-Impact Service Providers (HISPs, as defined in section 280.12) and Priority Life Events (PLE, as defined in section 280.12) which are required to implement the guidance in sections 280.13 through 280.16.
+This guidance provides detail on activities to be conducted by designated High-Impact Service Providers (HISPs, as defined in section 280.13), which are required to implement the guidance in sections 280.13 through 280.17.